couchbaselabs/lcbpackage/README.md

 If you wish to make testing this configuration a bit quicker, comment out all but a single element of each of the `@ARCHES` and `@DISTS` arrays towards the end of the file.

+### Common Issues

+You might run into some issues when generating the packages:

+#### Cannot verify keyring

+This is because your packages are signed with a GPG key which is not imported into your keyring.
+If you have properly installed all the keyring as mentioned above, it may be because of a stale package configuration (or a stale approx proxy).
+In this case, run `apt get update` _and_ delete your `approx` cache files, usually found in `/var/cache/approx`.

+#### `file exists`
+You will get this error if you try to re-configure a builder that already exits, using the `setup-cowbuilders.pl` script.
+If the host is indeed already configured (and you just want to verify/update the installation), ensure you pass the `-U` option to `setup-cowbuilders.pl`.
+If the host is partially configured, ensure you delete the directory (e.g. `/var/lib/pbuilder/i386-wheezy.cow`) and retry.

 ## Generating Packages